erikcameron/maxine/README.md

 - Really easy to serialize and send over the network to databases, other languages/platforms, etc.

-This train of thought began a few years ago working on a few Rails applications writing (a) machines with the [state_machine](https://github.com/state-machines/state_machines) DSL, and (b) Elasticsearch queries with whatever I wanted, because they're plain old JSON objects.
+This train of thought began a few years ago working on a Rails application that involved writing (a) machines with the [state_machine](https://github.com/state-machines/state_machines) DSL, and (b) [Elasticsearch](https://elastic.co) queries with whatever I wanted, because they're plain old JSON objects.
 (The ES "Query DSL" really just lays out the legal shapes for those objects; as they say in the documentation, ["think of the Query DSL as an AST (Abstract Syntax